The Basics…An Introduction to Factoring for New Referrers

 Get Involved: Become an IACFB Referrer

-While most opportunity-seeking entrepreneurs, that learn about this unique “under-the-radar” business, will focus their effort to becoming full time career business finance consultants, the industry actually has a very large number of lead-generating “referrers”.
+While most opportunity-seeking entrepreneurs who learn about this unique “under-the-radar” business will focus their effort on becoming full-time career business finance consultants, the industry actually has a very large number of lead-generating “referrers.”
 Most enter the industry as referrers and continue to have a regular 9-5 job.
 They like it and don’t want to quit.
 They are simply looking for more income in today’s challenging economy.
-They are looking create multiple income streams.
-And for these individuals, there is almost nothing better that learning a little bit about factoring.
+They are looking to create multiple income streams.
+And for these individuals, there is almost nothing better than learning a little bit about factoring.
 And to learn more about this business opportunity, we have everything you need right here at IACFB Magazine.

-As you see, this Referrer Course is completely FREE and all you need to do is to complete this short course, frequent the IACFB consultant magazine, and sign up with IACFB’s Broker Group on LinkedIn.
-Depending on who sponsors you, you only need to simply download your Sonsor’s Referrer Agreement.
+As you can see, this Referrer Course is completely FREE, and all you need to do is complete this short course, frequent the IACFB consultant magazine, and sign up for IACFB’s Broker Group on LinkedIn.
+Depending on who sponsors you, you only need to simply download your Sponsor’s Referrer Agreement.
 Complete the agreement and email it back to your sponsor.
-Once you complete the course and begin submitting SQL (Sales Qualified Leads), you are well on your way to earning your fair share of the residual, life of account commission income that has made our industry famous.
+Once you complete the course and begin submitting SQL (Sales Qualified Leads), you are well on your way to earning your fair share of the residual, life-of-account commission income that has made our industry famous.

 Like this article?
 Join our IACFB Group in LinkedIn for more content.